In the AI wars, Microsoft now has the clearer vision

 Google Lens, which can identify useful information in images, looks like it could be really useful, too (though we won’t really know until we get our hands on it at some point in the future), but it’s worth noting that Google’s presentation wasn’t very clear here and that a number of people I talked to after the event told me that they had a hard time figuring out whether this was a developer tool, a built-in feature for the Google Assistant or a standalone app.
 That’s never a good sign.

-Google also still still offers Google Goggles, an app that allowed you to identify objects around you for a few years now.
+Google also still offers Google Goggles, an app that allowed you to identify objects around you for a few years now.
 I think Google forgot that even existed, as it’s sometimes prone to do.

 At the core of the two companies’ AI efforts for consumers are Microsoft Cortana and the Google Assistant.
 This is one area where Google remains clearly ahead of Microsoft, simply because it offers more hardware surfaces for accessing it and because it knows more about the user (and the rest of the world).
 Cortana works well enough, but because it mostly lives on the desktop and isn’t really connected to the rest of your devices, using it never comes natural.